 Who We Are

-We are a strategic communications agency known for creating communications strategies to reach the emerging majority℠ populations.
+We are a strategic communications agency known for creating communications campaigns that reach emerging majority℠ populations.

 When crisis strikes, when systems change, when culture shifts, we help you respond.
 We help you bridge the cultural gap.

 Our efforts are driven by the pursuit of equity, justice and building better communities.

 We are communicators, educators and partners changing the way brands and organizations tell their story.
 We are creative problem-solvers and change-makers.
 We are an extension of your team – and we are here to champion your cause.

 What sets us apart?

 We listen and observe.
 We ensure your campaigns are grounded and resonate with your audience.

 We foster connection.
-As community partners, we help you find your voice and create meaningful connections that start conversations.
+As community partners, we help you insightfully reflect your voice and create meaningful connections that expand conversations.

 We value diversity.
 We create culturally authentic communications strategies and campaigns that honor, recognize and reach your diverse communities.

 That communications is the positive catalyst that helps unite the world by connecting communities and promoting systemic change.

-Use strategic communications to help clients reach their objectives, whether it is to increase visibility or motivate change.
+Use strategic communications to help clients exceed their objectives.

 In 1991, Gwendolyn established Young Communications Group, Inc. to build an agency that offered a full spectrum of communications and centered on her passion for social justice.
 The vision was to use communications to build bridges with cultures, communities and organizations that help influence behavior, shape policy and have a positive effect on systems, with an emphasis on eliminating health and economic inequities and disparities.